openhab/openhab-addons/addons/binding/org.openhab.binding.foxtrot/README.md

 memory registers external software/device must use specific EPSNET protocol over standard TCP/IP.

 To simplify accessing internal registers by external systems company provides communication server software called [PLCComS](https://www.tecomat.com/download/software-and-firmware/plccoms/).
-PLCComS provide TCP/IP connection with client device/software and a PLC.
+PLCComS provides TCP/IP connection with client device/software and a PLC.
 Communication of server with client is created by simple text oriented protocol - question/answer.
 Server communicates with PLC optimalized by EPSNET protocol.
 PLCComS can runs on PC with Linux (32bit/64bit) or Windows operating system or on ARM based devices like Raspberry-Pi with Linux (eabi, eabihf).

-The Foxtrot binding uses PLCComS communication server to gets values from and sets values to user program public variables.
+The Foxtrot binding uses PLCComS communication server to gets values from and sets values to user program's public variables.
 The binding represents a "PLCComS" as a bridge thing type and all other things are connected to the bridge.

-`obrazok`

 ## Supported Things

-Each thing consist one or more Foxtrot PLC's user program public variable.
-There are three basic thing represents three types of variables: string, number (real and integer) and boolean.
-Other things are logical structure of variables that represents real-life device (switch, rollershutter, etc.) that is provided and controlled by user program algorithms.
+Each thing consists of one or more Foxtrot PLC's user program public variable.
+There are three basic thing represents three types of variables: string, number (real or integer) and boolean.
+Other things are logical structure of variables that represents real-life devices (switch, rollershutter, etc.) that is provided and controlled by user program algorithms.

 | Things             | Description                                                                       | Thing Type |
 |--------------------|-----------------------------------------------------------------------------------|------------|